sewekoo/SnowmenVsRabbits-TowerDefense/Meeting-notes.md

 5. Disable enemy spawning on clicking
 6. Try adding music
 7. Implement different types of levels
+8. Tower building cost the same for every tower
+9. Different tower types and attributes for them should have their own constructors somewhere

 # Meeting dd.mm.2022 HH::MM